Madhusudan04337/Niral-verse2k25/README.md

 ### 🔥 Run Locally

-Open `index.html` in a browser or use a live server:
+Open `index.html` in a browser or start a live server using the following command:

 ```sh
 npx live-server